Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Conclusion

 \section{Conclusion}

 In this work we have extended the SM with an SU(2) gauge sector and the scalar sector with a bidoublet and a non-linear sigma field.
 The neutral components of the $Z_2$ protected bidoublet are suitable DM candidates.
 In the DM mass range starting from a few GeV upto around half of the Higgs mass, the constraint from invisible decay of higgs becomes important and restricts the most relevant scalar sector coupling parameter $\lambda_{12}$ with an upper bound of $\mathcal{O}(10^{-3}-10^{-2})$.
 However, the sensitivity of direct detection experiments provide a much more stringent bound for a typical scalar extension under the WIMP scenario.
 In many scalar extensions, one has to resort to the Breit-Wigner resonance to account for the DM relic abundance while simultaneously satisfying the direct detection constraints.
 In our multicomponent DM model the extended gauge sector mitigates those strict constraints to a great extent.
 The gauge sector couplings provide additional channels for the DM annihilation and co-annihilation thus increasing the velocity averaged cross-section and reducing the relic to avoid overabundance.
 In the similar coupling range this model can also be constrained with the direct detection effective cross-section values from the experimental observations.
-Furthermore, we found that a $Z^\prime$ mediated scattering diagram can dominate a scalar mediated diagram in a sizeable region of parameter space.
-Thus, models with scalar dark matter within an extended gauge sector context can thus satisfy all experimental constraints and remain interesting prospects for future study and detection.
+Furthermore, we found that a $Z^\prime$ mediated scattering diagram can dominate a scalar mediated diagram in a sizeable

 \acknowledgments BC acknowledges support from the Department of Science and Technology, India, under Grant CRG/2020/004171.
-KL thanks Oscar Zapata for helpful comments.
+KL thanks \'Oscar Zapata for helpful comments.
 AS thanks Tarak Nath Maity for helpful discussions.